iyyel/fio/README.md

 FIO is a type-safe, highly concurrent and asynchronous library for F# that is based on principles from pure functional programming.

-FIO is an attempt at trying to create a similar environment to that of [ZIO](https://zio.dev/) for Scala.
-FIO is both inspired by
-[ZIO](https://zio.dev/) and [Cats Effect](https://typelevel.org/cats-effect/).
+FIO is an attempt creating a similar environment to that of [ZIO](https://zio.dev/) for Scala.
+FIO is both inspired by [ZIO](https://zio.dev/) and [Cats Effect](https://typelevel.org/cats-effect/).

 <p align="right">(<a href="#top">back to top</a>)</p>